Skip to main content

 Google Workspace

-Sharing work: Google Task Manager and building teamwork
+Sharing work: Google Tasks and building teamwork

 Google Task Manager

-How does Google Task Manager work?
+How does Google Tasks work?

-The idea behind Google Tasks is that most of us need accountability and organization, but given the fast-paced environment we work in, adding new meetings to our calendars, having deadlines and finding quick solutions, it’s easy to get overwhelmed.
-But bringing this platform to our google accounts helps us stay on track.
-With the task manager you can add new things from your phone, computer or any device.
+But bringing this platform to our Google accounts helps us stay on track.
+With the task manager, you can add new things from your phone, computer, or any device.
 You simply access tasks through the mobile app or on the sidebar of Google Calendar on your browser.
-Then, adding a new task is easy: you can create a title, a description and give it a deadline.
-Just save it and, if applicable, put it on a list.

 Google Tasks and Gmail

-There, you can see labels, add deadlines and prioritize/list every task you have to complete.
+There, you can see labels, add deadlines, and prioritize/list every task you have to complete.
 By doing this, you avoid having to find the emails again every time you need to see relevant information.

-On a day to day basis, this is very useful for business owners and managers.
+On a day-to-day basis, this is very useful for business owners and managers.
 Between suppliers, clients and employees, it’s hard to keep up with all you need to solve on a regular day.
-Your inbox can be overwhelming, so relocating tasks specifically makes them more accessible instead of hidden behind email clutter.

-How to organize your task manager
+How to organize your Google Tasks manager

 Like physical lists, it’s easier and more manageable if you categorize and get rid of unnecessary information.
 There are a few best practices when using this tool: